martkist/freech-proxy/README.md

 * In "ssl_certificate_file", specify a path to the file that you received from your Certificate Authority.
 * Change "enable_https" from false to true.

 That's it.
-If you now run twister-proxy, it will use secure https connections.
+If you now run freech-proxy, it will use secure https connections.

 ## Production

-**1 - To keep a log, redirect twister proxy output to a file**
+**1 - To keep a log, redirect freech proxy output to a file**

 Example:
-> node twister-proxy.js > output.log &
+> node freech-proxy.js > output.log &

 **2 - You can use the "forever" module to keep the proxy server running**